eclipse-archived/smarthome/docs/documentation/features/internationalization.md

 ```

 So the label of a channel group type can be referenced with `channel-group-type.<binding-id>.<channel-group-type-id>.label` and the label of a channel group definition with `thing-type.<binding-id>.<thing-type-id>.group.<channel-group-id>.label`.
+A label of a channel definition inside a channel group type can be translated with `channel-group-type.<binding-id>.<channel-group-type-id>.channel.<channel-id>.label`.

 ### Using custom Keys